deadlocker8/SportTracker/README.md

 ## API
-SportTracker offers a basic REST-API for the most common use-cases.
+SportTracker exposes a REST API for the most common use cases.
-The corresponding swagger-ui is available at `/api/v2/docs`
+Interactive API documentation (Swagger UI) is available at `/api/v2/docs`.

 ## How to run SportTracker locally